JonnyBurger/eslint-config/README.md

 So I decided to make a ESLint configuration that I use for all of my projects.

-Every commit that is tagged with v1.x.x. automatically gets published to npm!
+Every commit automatically gets published to npm!

 ## Installing